singerla/pptx-automizer/README.md

 This generator can only be used on the server-side and requires a [Node.js](https://nodejs.org/en/download/package-manager/) environment.

 ## Limitations
 Please note that this project is *work in progress*.
-At the moment, it is *not* possible to handle slides containing:
-* images
-* links
-* notes
+At the moment, you might encounter difficulties for special shape types that require internal relations.

-Although, most other shape types are already supported, such as connection shapes or charts.
+Although, most shape types are already supported, such as connection shapes or charts.

 ## Install
-You can add this package to your own project using npm:
+You can add this package to your own project using npm or yarn:
 ```
 yarn add pptx-automizer
 ```